ansible/galaxy_ng/docs/dev/setup.md

 `galaxy_ng` working copy location.

 For example you want to work on `galaxy-importer` project and run development environment with your changes made locally.
-Assuming your current working directory is `galaxy_ng`.

 1. Clone `galaxy-importer` to parent directory::